Student Leader Program

 Be a Student Leader today!

-Health Promotion & Wellness (HPW) Student Leader Program is a paid position.
-There are multiple job opportunities for different health topics at HPW.
+Health Promotion & Wellness (HPW) Student Leader Program is a paid opportunity.
+Positions are open to currently enrolled SF State students and are NOT Work-Study jobs.
+There are multiple roles within different health topics at HPW.
 This program provides meaningful professional development training, networking, skill-building, work experience, and health education opportunities for SF State students.
-HPW Student Leaders’ facilitate workshops, conduct presentations, develop new programs, lead marketing campaigns, and plan health and wellness events.
+HPW Student Leaders' facilitate workshops, conduct presentations, develop new programs, lead marketing campaigns, and plan health and wellness events.

 • Open to all current Undergraduate & Graduate students